MIT-Informatics/PreservationSimulation/README.md

 The data results from the many simulation runs is also included in the github repository in a set of zip archives.

 - The Python code of the project may be translated to Python version 3 after the bulk of the simulations have been completed.

+- web ui using bottle web server, not pretty but functional

 ## Simulation Data Output